 Importing and displaying feeds in your WordPress themes is a great way to share additional content with your readers.
 Some good examples include:

-By default, WordPress generates a RSS feed for the comments on every post.
-Many sites take advantage of this by offering the feed next to the comments area, enabling anyone to stay current with conversation.
-A typical feed menu for many blogs includes the following items:
+By default, WordPress generates an RSS feed for the comments on every published post.
+Many sites take advantage of this by displaying a feed link next to the comments area.
+This enables visitors to subscribe to the comment thread and stay current with conversation.
+It’s convenient, simple, and super useful.
+For example, a typical feed menu for many blogs includes the following items:

 The month of November is National Novel Writing Month (or #NaNoWriMo).
 Joel Goodman is participating and thought that the WP Typo theme would be a good fit for it.
-Joel has expanded upon theme, offering an options page with various different typography choices, better integrated site registration, and some design tweaks.
-It is now called Modern Linguist (404 link removed 2013/02/08) and is available on his site for free download.
+Joel has expanded upon the theme by adding a settings page with various typography options, better integrated user registration, and some custom design tweaks.

 You don’t want to go putting HTML tags directly into post titles.
 It might show up OK on your own site, but it can be problematic.
 For example, your titles through RSS will show the tags as next, not render them.
 I was wishing for a plugin to handle this better, but until then, here is almost-as-simple way to go about it.

 When you are building a theme, and the circumstance comes up where you need to create a link to a specific page hard-baked right into the theme, there is a function you should be using.